 Mapping of Health Speciality Codes to Casemix Purchase Units (PUs)

 Casemix Purchase Units are derived from a mapping of health speciality codes.
-This mapping only applies for included event records.
-Any event record excluded from casemix should not be given a casemix PU code.
+This mapping only applies for event records intended to be included in Casemix.

+Event records excluded from casemix (ie, purchase unit = EXCLU) and where they do not already have an allocated excluded purchase unit as per the exclusion rules are processed through 5.4 Mapping of Health Speciality Codes to Non-Casemix Purchase Units.

 The following health speciality codes are initially remapped to other health service speciality codes.
 Many of these health specialty codes have been retired from use in the NMDS but are still included here for completeness.
 In particular, retired pregnancy and childbirth health speciality codes which could be mapped to any of the P range (P60, P61 or P70, P71) have been arbitrarily mapped to (P60 and P61).